Back-to-school scheduling is the biggest source of stress for me.

 - Don’t forget to schedule drive time – if you are teaching lessons from home you don’t have to worry about this one

 - Don’t forget to schedule lunch – a hangry teacher is NOT a good thing

 - Schedule time for administrative tasks such as bookkeeping, billing, trips to the bank, etc.

-- Do you have any time set aside for make up lessons?
+- Do you have any time set aside for make-up lessons?

-I like to keep one morning a week free to do bookkeeping and billing, run personal errands, schedule appointments, etc. It also allows me a morning to schedule make up lessons if needed.
+I like to keep one morning a week free to do bookkeeping and billing, run personal errands, schedule appointments, etc. It also allows me a morning to schedule make-up lessons if needed.

 Once your schedule is complete, send it out to your students along with a reminder not to forget to bring payment to their first lesson.

-Back to school scheduling is stressful for everyone but it only lasts for a short period of time.
-You will survive and with a little organization it may even seem easy!
+Back-to-school scheduling is stressful for everyone but it only lasts for a short period of time.
+You will survive and using a survey will almost make it seem easy!